-If the information is disclosed it may assist terrorist organisations to identify, with some accuracy, the capabilities of retrospective facial recognition/facial matching used by Police Scotland.
+If the information is disclosed it may assist terrorist organisations to identify, which tools and software Police Scotland uses in regards to crypto currency related crimes and therefore allow them to take efforts to avoid detection.
 This would provide them with a tactical advantage when planning or perpetrating their terrorist plans and activities allowing them to cause the maximum impact of destruction and disruption.